syncfusion-content/uwp-docs/uwp/Digital-Gauge/Settings.md

 # Settings in UWP Digital Gauge (SfDigitalGauge)

 Other elements and behaviors in [SfDigitalGauge](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfDigitalGauge.html) can be customized as well.
-For transformation properties such as [CharacterHeight](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfDigitalGauge.html#Syncfusion_UI_Xaml_Gauges_SfDigitalGauge_CharacterHeight), [CharacterWidth](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfDigitalGauge.html#Syncfusion_UI_Xaml_Gauges_SfDigitalGauge_CharacterWidth), [SkewAngleX](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfDigitalGauge.html#Syncfusion_UI_Xaml_Gauges_SfDigitalGauge_SkewAngleX), and [SkewAngleY](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfDigitalGauge.html#Syncfusion_UI_Xaml_Gauges_SfDigitalGauge_SkewAngleY), see [Transformation of Characters](./Transformation-of-Characters.md).

 They are: